 Relevant after 100+ years

 The Berghoff’s popularity through the decades is a tribute to its consistent dedication to quality, warmth, and whimsy.
-The menus remain relevant as longtime chefs Matt Reichel and Javier Avalos adapt and create to today’s palate.
-Gluten-free options and lighter German-inspired fare, along with longstanding favorites like creamed spinach and Bavarian pretzels keep customers old and new coming in.
+The menus remain relevant as longtime chef Matt Reichel continues to adapt and create for to today’s palate.
+Gluten-free friendly options and lighter German-inspired fare, along with longstanding favorites like creamed spinach and Bavarian pretzels keep customers old and new coming in.
 With almost every single dish made in-house, the commitment to freshness is uncompromising.
 Paired with the old-world charm of the landmark building, filled with Chicago mementos and artifacts, The Berghoff has something to delight everyone who visits.